windicss/docs/guide/features/dark-mode.md

 # Dark Mode

-Windi has built-in support for Dark Mode.
+Windi CSS has out-of-box Dark Mode support.

 By prefixing the `dark:` variant to the utilities, they will only apply when dark mode is enabled.
 At the following example, the `Preview` text will be red on light mode and green on dark mode.
 Try play with it: